Spotted Eagle Ray

 For $110 you can own your very own spotted eagle ray jaw.

-the bullnose ray's dorsal fin origin, which is significantly closer to the level of the rear margins of the pelvic fins than the spotted eagle ray's dorsal fin origin.
+Some may confuse the spotted eagle ray with the bullnose ray.
+Which is a little ridiculous given the bullnose ray's dorsal fin origin, which is significantly closer to the level of the rear margins of the pelvic fins than the spotted eagle ray's dorsal fin origin.
 What's even more ridiculous is that the bullnose ray isn't even found in the Gulf of Mexico or the majority of the Caribbean Sea.

 The spotted eagle ray is distributed worldwide in tropical and warm temperate waters, even off the coast of Belize.
 (Gulf of Mexico, Hawaii, Atlantic Africa, the Indian Ocean, and the Pacific west coast of the Americas).